getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 2. Build your image as follows, where `<userNamespace>` is your Docker Hub username:

   ```
-  docker build -t <userNamespace>/nginx-fpm nginx-fpm
+  docker build -t <userNamespace>/NGINX-fpm NGINX-fpm
   ```

 3. Push your local image to Docker Hub, just like you would with Git:

   ```
-  docker push <userNamespace>/nginx-fpm
+  docker push <userNamespace>/NGINX-fpm
   ```

-### Run the Nginx container
+### Run the NGINX container

-After you've prepared the image, you can start the Nginx container.
+After you've prepared the image, you can start the NGINX container.

 Run the following command, substituting `<namespace>` with either your own Docker Hub account name, or `rackspace` if you did not build and push your own